 The Mt Somers volunteer hut warden season runs from October through to the end of April, but opportunities are also available outside of the main season (be aware though there is no heating in both warden's quarters).

-This is an opportunity to spend a week or longer at Woolshed Creek Hut or Pinnacles Hut on the Mt Somers Track.
+Volunteers are required to commit to at least 3 weeks.
+You'll have an opportunity to spend a week or longer at Woolshed Creek Hut or Pinnacles Hut on the Mt Somers Track.